Concrete Technology Course

 Part 1: is a three-day, face-to-face session covering 21 key learning modules.
 During this session, students will be given detailed guidance over the required work during the break.
 Students are expected to have read over provided learning materials prior to attending this component.

-Part 1A - Break: During a break (minimum of four weeks between sessions), students will be required to work on (a) case study(ies); mix designs, and arrange a visit to a construction materials laboratory.
-Outcomes from these activities will be assessed for correctness and competency and will contribute to the students' final score.
+Part 1A - Break: During a break (minimum of four weeks between sessions), students will be required to work on one case study; one mix design, practice and arrange a visit to a construction materials laboratory.

 Part 2: is the final three-day, face-to-face session.
 This session covers the last 7 learning modules, expert presentations, and examination.